MighTy-Weaver/SMD4RAC_Detection/README.md

 ## 4. Model Training & Evaluation

 All codes for Setting I are stored in `sparse_classificaction` directory, and Setting II are stored in `new_roow_validation` directory.
+Training codes and scripts are stored separately.
 We also provide the evaluation codes and visualized results as shown below.

 ![setting1](./demo/SettingI_all.jpg)
 ![setting2](./demo/SettingII_all.jpg)

 Regarding the performance of different model, we also made the following plots.

 ![setting1_model](./demo/SettingI_model.jpg)
 ![setting2_model](./demo/SettingII_model.jpg)